motdotla/dotenv/README.md

 <img src="https://dotenvx.com/assets/img/as2/9.jpg" height="400" alt="dotenvx-as2" align="right"/>

-> Software is changing, and dotenv must change with it—that is why I built [agentic secret stoarge (AS2)](https://dotenvx.com/as2).
+> Software is changing, and dotenv must change with it—that is why I built [agentic secret storage (AS2)](https://dotenvx.com/as2).
 Agents run code without humans at terminals, so plaintext `.env` files are the wrong primitive.
 >
 > AS2 is built for autonomous software: encrypted by default, zero console access, and cryptography‑first delivery that keeps operators out of the loop.
 >